pgtipping/Synthalyst/memory-bank/progress.md

     - Removed the global `.babelrc` file to allow Next.js to use its SWC compiler
   - Location: Multiple files

+- ✅ Verified all components using React hooks have the "use client" directive

+  - Conducted comprehensive audit of all components
+  - Confirmed proper client/server component separation
+  - Location: Multiple files

-- Fixed linter errors in mock Prisma client implementation
+- ✅ Fixed linter errors in mock Prisma client implementation

   - Added proper TypeScript interfaces for mock storage
   - Replaced `any` types with specific interfaces